-Agenda recommends:
+Agenda is calling for:

-- 1. Women's specific needs are included in all strategies to target homelessness at a national and local level and women have the choice of accessing women-only services. - 2.
-Approaches to tackling homelessness include involvement from other relevant government departments and should include a focus on violence against women and girls (VAWG). - 3.
-All homelessness data, including rough sleeping counts should include a gender breakdown, and be reviewed to ensure accurate reflection of the numbers of homeless and rough sleeping women. - 4.
-Victim/survivors of domestic abuse should automatically be classified as in "priority need" for housing, rather than meet assessments of vulnerability as is currently the case. - 5.
-A review of the homelessness legislation with a view to either expanding or abolishing priority need criteria.
-Any review, must ensure protection for the most vulnerable including women with children is maintained. - 6.
-For women whose children are temporarily cared for elsewhere, whether that be through the care system or by family or friends, a lack of housing should never be a barrier to children returning to their mother. - 7.
-A 'whole housing' approach should be taken to domestic abuse that ensures there is a full suite of housing options available to victim/survivors, including for women with complex needs.
+- 1. Women's specific needs to be included in all strategies to target homelessness at a national and local level and women have the choice of accessing women-only services. - 2.
+Approaches to tackling homelessness to include involvement from other relevant government departments and include a focus on violence against women and girls (VAWG). - 3.
+All homelessness data, including rough sleeping counts to include a gender breakdown, and be reviewed to ensure accurate reflection of the numbers of homeless and rough sleeping women. - 4.
+Victim/survivors of domestic abuse to be automatically be classified as in "priority need" for housing, rather than meet assessments of vulnerability as is currently the case. - 5.
+A review of the homelessness legislation with a view to either expanding or abolishing priority need criteria, whilst ensuring protection for the most vulnerable including women with children is maintained. - 6.
+For women whose children are temporarily cared for elsewhere, whether that be through the care system or by family or friends, a lack of housing to never be a barrier to children returning to their mother. - 7.
+A 'whole housing' approach to be taken to domestic abuse that ensures there is a full suite of housing options available to victim/survivors, including for women with complex needs.